Managed Connectivity Services

-How can billions of connected devices stay secure as they exchange data every second?
-IoT security protects the data, devices, and networks that keep our connected world running safely.
+IoT Connectivity Platform IoT Roaming Roaming Selection Tool Global Connectivity Global IoT SIMs Data Analytics & AI Security in IoTHow can billions of connected devices stay secure as they exchange data across networks, platforms, and applications?
+IoT security protects the devices, data, identities, and networks that keep connected systems running safely.

-In this part of our IoT Basics series, we explore the key principles of IoT security — from device protection and encrypted communication to regulations shaping global standards.
+In this part of our IoT Basics series, we explore the key principles of IoT security, from device protection and encrypted communication to identity management, secure updates, and regulations shaping global standards.

-For an overview of the full IoT ecosystem — from connections and communications to security and market insights — download the complete Guide to IoT Terms below.
+For an overview of the full IoT ecosystem, from connections and communications to security and market insights, download IoT Basics: A Guide to IoT Terms.

 A network of private computers infected with malicious software and controlled as a group without the owners’ knowledge.